gunsugunaydin/Airline-Management-API/README.md

 - `POST /reservations`: Create a new reservation
 - `PATCH /reservations/{id}`: Update a reservation

+### Future Enhancements

+- **Integration and Unit Tests**: The implementation of integration and unit tests could enhance the reliability of the application.

+- **Message Translation**: For better internationalization support, application messages can be moved to a translation file, making it easier to adapt the project for different languages.

+- **Docker Packaging**: While it may not be essential for this project, using Docker to package the application can be beneficial in more complex environments.
+This would allow for easier deployment and portability across different systems.(I will consider learning it when the need arises 🚀)

 ## Contact
 Please feel free to explore the code and share your feedback.
 I am always open to suggestions.